shivam7066/shivam7066/README.md

 ### Hi there 👋

-I am Shivam Pandit, a Computer Science Graduate(M.S) from Clemson University actively seeking Full-Time positions in Data Science, Machine Learning, Cybersecurity & Software Development.
+I am Shivam Pandit, a Computer Science Graduate(M.S) from Clemson University interested in Data Science, Machine Learning, Cybersecurity & Software Development.
 I have a strong analytical mind and I am a quick learner.

 📫 Reach me via: